-Advanced Treatment Technologies Research.
-Since the early 1980s, alternative onfarm and regional water quality measures have been evaluated to reduce nutrient levels discharged into the Everglades.
-In 1996, the District completed a comprehensive evaluation of promising P reduction technologies, ranging from low-intensity management of constructed wetlands to fullscale chemical treatment (PEER Consultants, P.C./ Brown and Caldwell, 1996).
+Since the early 1980s, alternative on-farm and regional water quality measures have been evaluated to reduce nutrient levels discharged into the Everglades.
+In 1996, the District completed a comprehensive evaluation of promising P reduction technologies, ranging from low-intensity management of constructed wetlands to full-scale chemical treatment (PEER Consultants, P.C./Brown and Caldwell, 1996).
 Various combinations of the highest ranked technologies were evaluated on the basis of nutrient removal performance, implementation costs and environmental criteria.
-This evaluation confirmed that STAs are indeed the best interim step towards achieving the long-term water quality and hydropattern restoration goals of the Everglades.
+This evaluation confirmed that STAs are the best interim step towards achieving the long-term water quality and hydropattern restoration goals of the Everglades.
 In addition, the most promising P removal technologies were identified, and the remaining technological uncertainties were documented to guide future research.

-The U.S. Army Corps of Engineers included a condition in their construction permit for the STAs to expand the list of potential advanced treatment treatment technologies to be investigated.
-The DEP, District and other interests are conducting research efforts on these advanced treatment technologies to further determine critical design criteria such as performance efficacy, hydrologic operating characteristics, land requirements, initial and annual costs, and identification of potential environmental impacts.
+The U.S. Army Corps of Engineers included a condition in their construction permit for the STAs to expand the list of potential ATTs to be investigated.
+The Department, District and other interests are conducting research efforts on these ATTs to further determine critical design criteria such as performance efficacy, hydrologic operating characteristics, land requirements, initial and annual costs, and identification of potential environmental impacts.
 Many of these have potential for both on-farm treatment of hot spots and regional application.
-In order to ensure that comparable information is obtained from each advanced treatment technology study, the District developed a Standard of Comparison for use during each research project.
+To ensure that comparable information is obtained from each ATT study, the District developed a Standard of Comparison for use during each research project.
 The Standard of Comparison standardizes data collection and analyses, as well as defines common methodology for evaluating the individual technologies.
-As shown in Figure 1-3, completion of advanced treatment technology research is in the critical path for determining and implementing long-term solutions by December 31, 2006.
-Completion of this research before the December 31, 2001, deadline may be difficult because biological research inherently requires one or more growing seasons to evaluate performance.
-Additional details on the advanced treatment technology research and the Standard of Comparison are provided in Chapter 8.
+As shown in Figure 1-3, completion of ATT research is in the critical path for determining and implementing long-term solutions by December 31, 2006.
+Acceleration of this research has been difficult because biological research inherently requires one or more growing seasons to evaluate performance.
+Additional details on the ATT research and the Standard of Comparison are provided in Chapter 8.